Skip to main content

 Clinical Psychology Training

-The Psychology Department at BC Children's Hospital was awarded Best Practicum Site for 2017 from the University of British Columbia
+The Psychology Department at BC Children's Hospital was awarded Best Practicum Site for 2017 and 2021 from the University of British Columbia

 Dr. Emily Piper